The 15 Best Men’s Boots for Under $300 (Updated for 2023)

 The sole is the MAXwear Wedge Outsole, which Thorogood designed to be more resistant to wear than your standard Vibram Cristy soles.
 (25 percent more longlasting, in fact.)
 The sole is also resistant to a degree of electrical shock, plus it’s oil and it’s slip resistant — all important qualities for work.
 Adding to that tough outsole is a rubber midsole, a poron insole, and a removable Dual Density Ultimate Shock Absorption™ Insert, so the shock absorption is absolutely phenomenal.

 It’s also got a storm welt and full grain leather, so, it’s water resistant, resoleable, and the boots look pretty good as they age.
-It’s not the best quality leather on Earth, but it’s a fantastic boot.
+It’s not the best quality leather on Earth and they’re not completely made in the United States anymore, but it’s a fantastic boot.

 Who should buy the Thorogood Moc Toe?

-• You want a good work boot that you can wear out on the town
+- You want a good work boot that you can wear casually

 Who shouldn’t buy the Thorogood Moc Toe?